 - Coughing or shortness of breath

-Now that we’ve laid out some of the root causes and issues to consider, what can you do to allergy-proof your bedroom?
-Here are some tips and strategies to follow.
+So now that we’ve laid out some of the root causes and issues to consider, what can you do to allergy-proof your bedroom?
+Here are the tips and strategies we recommend that you follow.

 Purify the Air

-Purify the air by using an air purifier.
-An air purifier will improve your bedroom air quality by capturing impurities, like pet dander, dust, and pollen, and then circulating clean air into your bedroom.
-Allergists recommend an air purifier with a HEPA filter (a multilayered filter that is airtight and can filter even ultra-fine particles).
-Look for products with an AHAM (Association of Home Appliance Manufacturers) certification.
+An air purifier is a great investment for allergy sufferers as it will improve the quality of your bedroom air by capturing impurities such as pet dander, dust, and pollen, and then circulating clean air into the room.
+Allergists recommend an air purifier with a HEPA filter (a multi-layered filter that is airtight and can filter even ultra-fine particles).
+You should also look for products with an AHAM (Association of Home Appliance Manufacturers) certification.
 AHAM also recommends that the CADR (Clean Air Delivery Rate) of your air purifier should be equal to at least two-thirds of the room’s area.
 To keep your air purifier working properly, make sure to change your filters regularly.

-If mold is an issue in your bedroom, monitor and control the humidity by using a dehumidifier.
-Even if mold isn’t an issue for you, you should be aware that dust mites love warm, moist environments, and dust mite waste is one of the most common allergens present inside the home.
-To prevent mold and reduce the multiplication of dust mites, it’s advised to try and maintain your home at a temperature between 68 F and 72 F, with a relative humidity no higher than 50%.
+If mold is an issue in your bedroom, it’s a good idea to monitor and control the humidity by using a dehumidifier.
+In fact, even if mold isn’t an issue for you, it’s worth noting that dust mites also love warm, moist environments.
+Dust mite waste is one of the most common allergens present inside the home, so a dehumidifier can help with this too.
+To prevent mold and reduce the multiplication of dust mites, you’re advised to try and maintain your home at a temperature between 68 F and 72 F, with a relative humidity no higher than 50%.
 A dehumidifier can certainly help with that, but you also want to ensure that your air conditioning system is working properly and you are changing the filters regularly.

-Pet dander is another very common allergen.
-If you’re a pet owner and pet lover, by no means are we saying you shouldn’t have pets.
-We love our furry friends too!
-But in order to minimize pet dander you may need to enforce an off-the-bed policy.
-If your allergies are severe, you might even consider a no-bedroom rule for your pets.
+We love our cats and dogs, but pet dander is another very common allergen.
+Dust mites feed off of pet dander, which can exacerbate the problem.
+But don’t worry – if you’re a pet owner and lover, that’s not to say you shouldn’t have pets!
+But you may need to enforce an off-the-bed policy in order to minimize pet dander.
+If your allergies are severe, you may even have to consider a no-bedroom rule for your furry friends.